Gertrud Caspari

-Gertrud Caspari (March 22, 1873 in Chemnitz - June 7, 1948 in Klotzsche, Dresden) was one of the most important German children's book illustrators in the first half of the 20th century, and is recognised as the creator of a "modern toddler" or "Caspari" style.
+Gertrud Caspari (22 March 1873 – 7 June 1948) was one of the most important German children's book illustrators in the first half of the 20th century, and is recognised as the creator of a "modern toddler" or "Caspari" style.

 Early life and education

-Gertrud Caspari was born in Chemnitz in 1873 as the fourth of five children of the merchant Robert Caspari.
+Gertrud Caspari was born in Chemnitz on 22 March 1873 as the fourth of five children of the merchant Robert Caspari.
 After the death of her father in 1888, the family moved to Dresden in 1894.
 Gertrud Caspari worked as a governess for a year, and then studied at the Dresden School of Applied Arts from 1895 to 1898, training to be a teacher.
 However, she fell seriously ill in 1897 from Graves' disease, which kept her bedridden for many years.
 It was during that time that she had the idea for a first illustrated children's book.